OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 - [waymore](https://github.com/xnl-h4ck3r/waymore).
 Find way more from the Wayback Machine, Common Crawl, Alien Vault OTX, URLScan & VirusTotal.
 - [gau](https://github.com/lc/gau).
 Fetch known URLs from AlienVault's Open Threat Exchange, the Wayback Machine, and Common Crawl.

 ### The Client-Side Application

 An excellent source of API and other information is the HTML and JavaScript that the server sends to the client.
 Sometimes, the client application leaks sensitive information including APIs and secrets.
+The section WSTG-INFO-05 has some general information for reviewing web site contents for leakage.
+Here we will expand to focus on reviewing the JavaScript content for API related secrets.

 There are a variety of tools that we can use to help us extract sensitive information from JavaScript transmitted to the browser.
 These tools are typically based on one of two approachs, Regular Expression or Abstract Syntax Trees (AST).
 And then there are generalized tools that help us organize or manage JS files for investigation by AST and Regular Expression tools.

-Rexex is more straightforward by searching JS or HTML content for known patterns.
+Regex is more straightforward by searching JS or HTML content for known patterns.
 However, this approach can miss content not explicitly identified in the Regular Expression.
 Given the structure of some JS this approach can miss a lot.
 ASTs on the other hand are tree-like structures that represent the syntax of source code.
 Each node in the tree corresponds to a part of the code.
 For JavaScript, an AST breaks the code into basic components, allowing tools and compilers to understand and modify the code easily.

 #### General Tools